antonio-hickey/advent-of-code/year-2024/day-1/puzzle_explanation.md

 To find the total distance between the left list and the right list, add up the distances between all of the pairs you found.
 In the example above, this is 2 + 1 + 0 + 1 + 2 + 5, a total distance of 11!

 Your actual left and right lists contain many location IDs.
 What is the total distance between your lists?

+    - My Solution, Sort the lists from lowest to greatest, then iterate through the lists one by one keeping track of the differnce between the left number and right number at each step.
+Finally sum the differences from each step for a solution.